brentp/hts-nim/README.md

 ## Static Builds

 `hts-nim` is meant to simplify and speed development and distribution.
 To that end, there is some machinery to help create truly static binaries for linux from nim-projects and for simple nim scripts.
-This means that there is no dependency on libhts.so.
-These builds only require docker and [this static binary](https://github.com/brentp/hts-nim/releases/download/v0.2.8/hts_nim_static_builder).
+This means that there is **no dependency on libhts.so**.
+Building a static binary requires docker and [this static binary](https://github.com/brentp/hts-nim/releases/download/v0.2.8/hts_nim_static_builder).

 For a single file application that does not have a nimble file we can specify the dependencies using `--deps`:

 ```
-hts_nim_static_builder -s vcf_cleaner.nim --deps "hts@>=0.2.7" --deps "binaryheap"
+hts_nim_static_builder -s vcf_cleaner.nim --deps "hts@>=0.3.0" --deps "binaryheap"
 ```

 This will create a static binary at `./vcf_cleaner`.

 Projects with `.nimble` files can use that directly to indicate dependencies.